 - Attend to other needs/questions of your patients.

-- Show empathy and share a piece of your time with the patient if they threw you a curveball.
+- Be willing to share your time with the patient if they throw you a curveball.

-- Take the time to know who they are and their life in general.
+- Take the time to Learn who they are.

 - Patients want the truth.
 Don’t beat around the bush.